A Crash Course on Professional Wedding Photography

 Once the vows have been made, and the register signed etc, the Bride and Groom will walk down the aisle or things will just finish.
 This can be an awkward moment and one of two things usually happen:

-i) The Bride & Groom will be surrounded by guests, and if there are lots of guests the crowd may take a time to clear
+- 1The Bride & Groom will be surrounded by guests, and if there are lots of guests the crowd may take a time to clear

-- 2(Usually at churches) When the Bride & Groom come out there is no-one at first, then all guests file out slowly and stand around the couple looking at them.
+- 2(Usually at churches) When the Bride & Groom come out there is no-one at first, then all guests file out slowly and stand around the couple looking at them

 Start the family photos, beginning with the Bride's side, then the Groom's, then all the friends and hanger's-on.

-d) The Formal Photos
+D) The Formal Photos

-After all the ceremony "kafuffle", the bridal party will want to relax a bit, maybe have a drink and a smoke for 10 minutes or so while you are getting ready.
+After all the ceremony "kafuffle", the bridal party will want to relax a bit.
+Maybe have a drink and a smoke for 10 minutes or so while you are getting ready.

-No matter what happens here, stay calm even when things go wrong, keep calm because you won't get good photos if you are stressed.
+No matter what happens here, stay calm even when things go wrong.
+Keep calm because you won't get good photos if you are stressed.

 Now you have to get back to the reception before the wedding party and set up for...

-e) Mock Cake Cutting
+E) Mock Cake Cutting

 This is done when budgets are tight, and you aren't required to attend the reception.

-f ) The Reception
+F ) The Reception

 Get to the venue before the bride and Groom and be ready to catch them arriving.

-While there is potential photography, don't eat, or drink, just in case you miss something worthwhile.
+While there is potential photography, don't eat, or drink.
+Just in case you miss something worthwhile.

-g ) After it all
+G ) After it all

 When sorting out the finished prints, take out the blinks, and the ones that aren't up to par.